willowv/shift-calculator/readme.md

 Given a set of entities with constraints, calculate a schedule of shifts for them that maximally respects those constraints.

 ## Usage
+Ensure that your computer has Python installed by running `python --version` on the command line.

+Download the calculateShifts.py file.

 The following arguments are required:
 - Entities filename (e.g. foo.csv)
 - Start date (YYYY-MM-DD)